emkor/audiopyle/resources/docs/vampy_plugin.md

     - Low Energy threshold (1.0)
 - Outputs:
     - rmsenergy
+        - Description: As described above, the term average power refers to the average value of the instantaneous power waveform over time.
+As this is typically derived from the root mean square (RMS) of the sine wave voltage
+        - Summary: Sound energy of all the frequencies at given timestamp
+        - Shape:
+        - Example:
+        - Usefulness: 3
     - rmsdelta
+        - Description: Difference between RMS of previous and current blocks
+        - Summary: Change of sound energy
+        - Shape:
+        - Example: ```code```
+        - Usefulness: 2
     - lowenergy
+        - Description: Percentage of track which is below the low energy threshold
+        - Shape:
+        - Example: ```code```
+        - Usefulness: 1
     - average
+        - Description: Mean of RMS values over moving average window
+        - Shape:
+        - Example: ```code```
+        - Usefulness: 2
     - pdip
+        - Description: Probability of the RMS energy dipping below threshold
+        - Shape:
+        - Example: ```code```
+        - Usefulness: 1

 ### bbc-vamp-plugins:bbc-intensity
 - URL:        https://github.com/bbc/bbc-vamp-plugins